Nerijus Glezekas

-Nerijus Glezekas (born 8 April 1985) is an American singer, musician, songwriter and an award-winner currently based in Chicago, Illinois.
+Nerijus Glezekas (born 8 April 1985) is a Lithuanian–American singer, musician, songwriter and an award-winner currently based in Chicago, Illinois.

 Glezekas has produced three solo albums with a discography spanning over thirty songs since 2005 and has recorded two full albums with the former band Heart-Set Self Destruct.

 Early life

 Nerijus Glezekas was born 8 April 1985 in Kaunas, Lithuania.
 At the age of eight, he received his first drum set and showed a great interest in it.
 After some guidance from his father, Ernestas Glezeckas, and numerous private lessons, Glezekas had his first musical performance at the age of eight in 1993 that ended in a standing ovation and first article written in next day's newspaper Kauno Diena.